 Kinàmàgawin provides a space for the university community to voice their experiences and share their stories, and creates greater awareness of the challenges faced at the classroom level.
 Additionally, it is a useful teaching and training tool to engage universities in a dialogue that moves toward improving these situations.
-The film confirms the resilience and strength of the Indigenous community at Carleton, and showcases local Aboriginal talent with a soundtrack by A Tribe Called Red.
+The film confirms the resilience and strength of the Indigenous community at Carleton, and showcases local Indigenous talent with a soundtrack by A Tribe Called Red.

 On this webpage, you will also find: